efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 ### Geometry:

 The supported geometry formats are SQLite (.db), GDML (.gdml) and plugins that build from scratch a GeoModel geometry (.dylib/.so).
-Examples of geometry plugins can be found in the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins).
+An example of geometry plugins can be found in the [GeoModelExamples folder](https://gitlab.cern.ch/GeoModelDev/GeoModel/-/tree/master/GeoModelExamples/KitchenSinkPlugin).
 Use the -g flag to specify the name of the input geometry file.

 ### ATLAS Geometry Files: